Desexing your pet

 - The owner of a non-desexed cat or dog (must be registered if the dog is over 12 weeks of age).

-To apply complete the Animal Desexing Subsidy Application Form and submit with proof of current pensioner status to one of Council’s Customer Service Centres.
+To apply complete the Animal Desexing Voucher Application Form and submit with proof of current pensioner status to one of Council’s Customer Service Centres.
 An application for a dog must be made in the name of the registered owner of the dog who meets the eligibility requirements.

 Vouchers expire within 30 days from the date of issue.
 A household is entitled to a maximum of two desexing vouchers in two years.